brandur/sorg/content/articles/webhooks.md

 title: Should You Build a Webhooks API?
 published_at: 2017-09-28T15:28:56Z
 location: Calgary
-hook: When it comes to streaming APIs, there's now many good options on the table including SSE, GraphQL subscriptions, and GRPC streams.
+hook: When it comes to streaming APIs, there's now a lot of great options like SSE, GraphQL subscriptions, and GRPC streams.
 Let's examine whether webhooks are still a good choice in 2017.
 hook_image: true
 twitter_image: true
 attributions: Thanks to <a